Kagamma/evil-script/docs/built-in functions.md

 `coroutine_is_running(coroutine: pasobject): boolean`
 - Returns `true` if the coroutine is running.
 Useful to detect if a function is executing inside a coroutine.

-`coroutine_reset(coroutine: pasobject, any...)`
+`coroutine_reset(coroutine: pasobject, f: function, any...)`
-- Reset coroutine with new arguments.
+- Reset coroutine with new function and arguments.
 This allows to reuse a coroutine without having to create a new one.

 ## Datetime
 `ticks(): number`